-While there are a few great advantages of working non-standard hours-steering clear of traffic, lower daycare expenses and avoiding stressful daytime work environments are just a few-there are challenges as well.

-The irregular lifestyle and physical demands can upset the body's internal clock, and put you on a different schedule than most friends and family, making it hard to connect.
+Steering clear of traffic, lower daycare expenses and avoiding stressful daytime work environments are just a few great advantages of working non-standard hours.
+But you may face challenges too.
+The irregular lifestyle and physical demands can upset your body's internal clock, and put you on a different schedule than most friends and family, making it hard to connect.
 This can lead to stress and bad habits like poor eating, smoking and more caffeine and alcohol use.

-But if you work non-standard hours, you can achieve a healthy lifestyle by pinpointing challenges and planning for them, as follows:
+But if you work non-standard hours, you can achieve a healthy lifestyle by pinpointing challenges and planning for them.